jontad/KandidatArbete-STUNS/Smart Meter/han-meter-logger-master/README.md

 The variable *cur_pos* should be changed to the position of the meters "list version"

 The biggest differance between kaifa and kamstrups datasets are the lack of OBIS-identifiers in kaifas output.
-Therefor no bytes are required to be skipped (see difference between kaifa and kamstrup parser, kamstrup skips the OBIS-bytes between every read, kaifa does not).
-Depending on how the meters dataset is structured you might need to skip bytes between reeds (see *raw_packet_parse_kamstrup()*)
+The kamstrup parser needs to skip these bytes, but since kaifa doesnt have them, no bytes are required to be skipped.
+If the dataset contains OBIS-identifiers between values, raw_read_and_skip() should be called (see kamstrup parser).
+If the identifiers are absent, raw_read_no_skip() is called (see kaifa parser).

-Read (and skip if necessary) as done in the other parsers and the parser should convert the data automatically.
+Call one of these functions as done in the other parsers and the parser should convert the data automatically and place it in the raw_pack.